creativecoder567/Enparadigm_Weather/README.md

 You can use other libraries to speed up the development process and you should make regular commit (be sure to have proper commit comments).

 Take the time you want (or can…) based on a good ratio between productivity and over-engineered product.
-Do not spend more than 2 days on that!!

 ## Minimum requirements:
 - iOS 12 & Swift